No income tax in Washington State

 To find federal income tax information, visit the Internal Revenue Service (IRS) web site.

-Washington State Taxpayers May Deduct Sales Tax in 2012 and 2013
+Washington State Taxpayers May Deduct Sales Tax in 2013

 The deduction is available to taxpayers that itemize deductions, not those who take the standard deduction.
 The deduction is based on adjusted gross income and number of exemptions claimed.
 Taxpayers who keep all their receipts can deduct actual sales tax and use tax paid.
 For taxpayers who didn't keep receipts, the IRS has an online Sales Tax Deduction Calculator to determine the amount of optional general sales tax to claim, or taxpayers can use the Optional State Sales Tax Tables.